Folie à Deux (album): Recording and production

-The band members decided to keep publicity down during the album's recording, as they were taken aback by such press surrounding Infinity on High.
-Stump entered the studio with music for almost 50 songs.
-Folie à Deux was intended to be very different from the previous three Fall Out Boy albums, which were all interconnected musically and thematically; Stump described the new songs as "having a lot of freedom [...] it's our first just plain old record in a while."
-The group purposefully cut short the amount of time set aside for recording the album and did not notify executives before beginning work on the record.
-The members hoped that these steps would bring them back to the days when they were a young, broke band who had to finish an album before the money ran out.
+The band members elected to maintain a relatively low public profile during the recording of Folie à Deux, following the intense media attention that accompanied their previous album, Infinity on High.
+Singer Patrick Stump entered the studio with a large volume of material, reportedly 50 songs.
+Unlike the band’s earlier, more thematically interconnected releases, the album was conceived as a stylistically broader, more "freeing" project.
+The group purposefully cut short the amount of time set aside for recording the album and did not notify label executives before beginning work on the record, aiming to recreate the urgency of their early career.
 "There was something really interesting about that creative process when we were starting," explained Stump.
 "The more time you have, the more potential you have for excess."
 He felt that the process was reminiscent of the making of Take This to Your Grave because both albums were created using a "first-thought, best-thought" mentality: "I think we were trying to find what making a record that way would sound like now, but with four adult Fall Out Boys."
-Trohman at the time called the recording process "fun because [it] was so collaborative," but difficult because it was rushed.
-Neal Avron, who produced their previous two albums, returned to the helm.
+Producer Neal Avron, who had worked on the band's prior two albums, returned to oversee the sessions.